hithacker/bahmni-vagrant/README.md

 # Check pg_hba.conf
 bahmni-lab-db may have to be run again with app server ips in bahmni-lab-db-client to correctly set pg_hba.conf

+# Check after running playbook installer in openmrs and openmrs2
+select max(CAST(ORDEREXECUTED as UNSIGNED)) from liquibasechangelog;

+# Modify openelis dump file to use new db name clinlims2 /opt/bahmni-lab/db-dump/openelis_demo_dump.sql

+# Things to do before running our modified setup
+Stop all the services